U.N. to consider validity of China's claim over disputed islands

 Taiwan also claims the islands, known as the Diaoyu islands in China, the Senkaku islands in Japan and Tiaoyutai in Taiwan.

-It was not immediately clear if the U.N. involvement would increase the likelihood the China-Japan dispute would be resolved peacefully.
-But launching an international legal process that should yield a neutral scientific opinion could reduce the temperature for now in Beijing’s spat with Tokyo.

 In a submission to the U.N.
-Commission on the Limits of the Continental Shelf, China says the continental shelf in the East China Sea is a natural prolongation of China’s land territory and that it includes the disputed islands.
+Commission on the Limits of the Continental Shelf, China claims that the continental shelf in the East China Sea is a natural prolongation of China’s land territory and that it includes the disputed islands.

 Under the U.N. convention, a country can extend its 200-nautical-mile economic zone if it can prove that the continental shelf is a natural extension of its land mass.
 The U.N. commission assesses the scientific validity of claims, but any disputes have to be resolved between states, not by the commission.